 Darren Walker is president of the Ford Foundation, a $13 billion international social justice philanthropy.
+Under his leadership, the Ford Foundation recently became the first nonprofit foundation in US history to issue a $1 billion social bond in the US taxable bond market to increase grant making to stabilize and strengthen nonprofit organizations in the wake of COVID-19.
 He is a member of Governor Cuomo’s Reimagining New York Commission and co-chair of NYC Census 2020.
-He chaired the philanthropy committee that brought a resolution to the city of Detroit’s historic bankruptcy.
+He also chaired the philanthropy committee that brought a resolution to the city of Detroit’s historic bankruptcy.

 Before joining Ford, Darren was vice president at Rockefeller Foundation, overseeing global and domestic programs.
 In the 1990s, he was COO of the Abyssinian Development Corporation, Harlem’s largest community development organization.